Calls and setup guide

 If your calls are frequent, a slim desk lamp, monitor-mounted light, or simple LED video light can be worth it.
 But only after testing whether a layout change, better lamp position, or more consistent ambient light solves the problem first.

+If you already know a desk lamp is enough, the Meross route is the fastest low-cost checkout.
 For many remote workers, lighting improvements make more difference than upgrading from one decent webcam to another.

 Final takeaway